scratchfoundation/scratch-desktop/README.md

 `asdf install`

-Ensure that `static/gpiolib.node` is built for the correct architecture, ie. delete it and run `npm run compile:cpp` on the target platform.
+Ensure that `static/gpiolib.node` is built for the correct architecture, ie. delete it and run `npm run compile:cpp` on the target platform (clearly this process needs improving).

+Note: remember to increment the package version before building / releasing (`"version"` in `package.json`).

 Build the Linux / Raspberry Pi package:

 `npm run dist:rpi`

 This will output 2 builds (arm64 and armv7l).

-Please remember to increment the patch version so RPL's apt knows it's a new version.

 ### Make a semi-packaged build